whetstoneresearch/doppler-indexer-rs/docs/DECODING.md

 - Events that were previously decoded are skipped entirely (no re-reading, re-decoding, or re-writing)

 This means adding a new event to the config doesn't require re-processing all historical data for existing events—only the new event is decoded across all ranges.

+### Once Call Incremental Decoding

+For "once" calls, incremental decoding works at the column level:

+- A **column index** tracks which function columns have been decoded for each parquet file
+- When raw data is backfilled with new columns, an `OnceFileBackfilled` message triggers re-decoding
+- Only missing columns are decoded and merged into existing decoded files
+- The column index is updated in batch after all concurrent tasks complete to avoid race conditions

 ## Error Handling